Autocorrelation function and Stationarity

 Implementation in ARIMA and SARIMA models

-The ACF and PACF plots are helpful in determining the autoregressive (AR) and moving average (MA) structure of a time series.
+The ACF and PACF plots are also helpful in determining the autoregressive (AR) and moving average (MA) structure of a time series.
 As a result, these plots are often used in ARIMA and SARIMA models to decide their structure.
 These plots provide a good starting point for deciding the number of AR (autoregressive) and MA (moving average) lags.

 Leave a Reply